AdguardTeam/KnowledgeBase/docs/adguard-for-android/overview.md

 AdGuard for Android creates a local VPN to filter traffic.
 Thus, other VPN apps cannot be used while AdGuard for Android is running.
 However, both AdGuard and AdGuard VPN apps have Integrated modes that let you use them together.

 In this mode, AdGuard VPN acts as an outbound proxy server through which AdGuard routes its traffic.
-This allows AdGuard to create a VPN interface and block ads and trackers, while all traffic is routed through AdGuard VPN's tunnel.
+This allows AdGuard to create a VPN interface and block ads and trackers locally, while AdGuard VPN routes all traffic through a remote server.

 If you disable AdGuard VPN, AdGuard will stop using it as an outbound proxy.
 If you disable AdGuard, AdGuard VPN will route traffic through its own VPN interface.